Let's start by adjusting the colour balance. There is a very practical

 (Note: "Program Files" may be named "Programs" in Vista and Windows 7+).

-If you took the precaution, as I advised you, to have in the photo a neutral zone (the background, a white reflector or a gray ground), just take this supposed neutral color with the color pipette, then launch Adjustments / Whitepoint.
+If you took the precaution, as I advised you, to have in the photo a neutral zone (the background, a white reflector or a gray ground), just take this supposed neutral colour with the colour pipette, then launch Adjustments / Whitepoint.
 You can then verify that the reference point has its R, G and B components almost equal.

 Then, you can try to improve the image (levels, brightness, contrast, framing).
 The Levels and Curves functions in the Adjustments menu are very useful.
 The first is more difficult to apprehend than the second, but gives often faster results.
 Avoid Brightness and Contrast that may remove pixels (either lighter or darker), thus reducing the richness of the image.